"> FROGWATCH useful stuff - Ginninderra Catchment Group

 AmphibiaWeb will let you search and retrieve information relating to amphibian biology and conservation.
 This site was inspired by the global declines of amphibians, and aims to encourage a shared vision for the study of global amphibian declines and the conservation of remaining amphibians.

-Give us a ring (62783309) or send us an email (frogwatch@ginninderralandcare.org.au) for more information.
+Give us a ring (02 6278 3309) or send us an email (frogwatch@ginninderralandcare.org.au) for more information or to sign up to our froggy mailing list!

 The ACT and Region FrogWatch Program, including the annual FrogCensus, is kindly funded by the ACT Government.

-We are also supported by the ACT Herpetological Association– a great bunch of people with a wealth of knowledge!!
+We are also supported by the ACT Herpetological Association – a great bunch of people with a wealth of knowledge!!